The Two RV Gypsies: Full-Time RVers

 look below

 bullet Once again, the two RV Gypsies got their RV towed over 600 miles from Whitehorse, Yukon to Fairbanks, Alaska at a cost of $10,300.
 They drove ahead in their car.
 For the full breakdown experience from June 17 - August 9th, read the full mess RV breakdowns - towing repair places - a must read for RVers especially so they know what repair places to avoid.
-Plus they will enjoy their RV trip because this did not happen to them.
+Plus other RVers will enjoy their own RV trip because this did not happen to them.